 Gym insurance costs vary widely from state to state.
 These are average starting costs of a policy based on a gym of 2,000 square feet with one desk clerk and $100,000 in fitness and business equipment.
 Combining general liability with property in a business owner’s policy (BOP) often helps gym owners save money on insurance premiums.

-In many cases, the following will make you ineligible for coverage or put into an even higher-risk rating classification:
+In many cases, the following will make you ineligible for coverage or put into an even higher risk rating classification:

 - Training minors

-- Private labeling supplements
+- Selling private labeling supplements

-- Having a cafe on-site
+- Having a cafe on site

 - Martial arts